-The remained of the paper proceeds as follows.
+The remainder of the paper proceeds as follows.
 Section 2 provides historical and institutional background on the economic mobilization for WWII places decisions to build plants with public funds in that context.
 Section 3 describes the data we study.
 In Section 4, we develop a research design that exploits the institutional context to obtain credibly causal estimates of the impact of wartime plant openings on postwar local economies.
 Section 5 presents the baseline results concerning regional development.
 Section 6 discusses the mechanisms of persistence.
-Section 7 presents and discusses results concerning the post-war earnings of pre-war residents.
-Section 8 concludes.
+Section 7 presents and discusses results concerning the post-war earnings and upward mobility of pre-war residents.
+Section 8 discusses mechanisms by which plant openings impacted individual incomes and the relationship between these effects and regional income growth.
+Section 9 concludes.